tianbo137/baihuqian.github.io/index.md

 use-site-title: true
 ---

 Ph.D. in Mathematics.
 Data Scientist on the way. 💡 Curious, 🔍 skeptic, humble, 🔰 & tenacious learner.
-Besides work, love food, reading, and camping.
+In my spare time, I enjoy reading, camping, and relaxing with a cup of tea.